hyosung11/Launch-School/journal.md

    * I have poison ivy over different parts of my body and it itches and feels irritating to my skin.

 10:23 Reviewed and edited current Anki cards.
 My face itches from the poison ivy.

+10:54 I just finished one problem and I'm tired.
+Time for a break and maybe a change of location.